Supplemental Nutrition Assistance Program (SNAP) | Florida DCF

 Supplemental Nutrition Assistance Program (SNAP)

-The Supplemental Nutrition Assistance Program (SNAP) administered through the Florida Department of Children and Families is funded by the U.S. Department of Agriculture, a federal agency whose funding is affected by the federal government shutdown.
+The Supplemental Nutrition Assistance Program (SNAP) administered through the Florida Department of Children and Families is funded by the U.S. Department of Agriculture (USDA), a federal agency whose funding was affected by the federal government shutdown.

-The Supplemental Nutrition Assistance Program (SNAP) administered through the Florida Department of Children and Families is funded by the U.S. Department of Agriculture, a federal agency whose funding is affected by the federal government shutdown.
-Until federal funding resumes, Floridians will not receive SNAP benefits.
+The Supplemental Nutrition Assistance Program (SNAP) administered through the Florida Department of Children and Families is funded by the U.S. Department of Agriculture (USDA), a federal agency whose funding was affected by the federal government shutdown.

 Yes, your existing SNAP benefits can be used, and you can check your EBT card balance anytime by visiting ebtEDGE.com.

-The Department will continue to process applications and renewals as normal.
+Yes, the Department continued to accept and process applications that were received during the shutdown.
 Please do not resubmit an application as it may slow down the processing of your benefits.

 No, the Department will continue to process applications and renewals during the shutdown.
 Reapplying may slow down the processing of your benefits.

-Yes, all SNAP renewal requirements are still in effect during the shutdown, please complete your renewal when it is due.
-You may receive notices about your November eligible benefit amount, but you will not receive any November benefits deposited to your EBT card until funding is available.
+Yes, all SNAP renewal requirements were still in effect during the shutdown, please complete your renewal when it is due by logging into your MyACCESS Portal.

-No, Florida’s Medicaid and Temporary Cash Assistance are not impacted by the federal government shutdown at this time.
+No, Florida’s Medicaid and Temporary Cash Assistance were not impacted by the federal government shutdown.

 Facebook Instagram Twitter YouTube